 A properly operating central air system must be able to pull the air through the unit, including recirculating air throughout the rooms of your home.
 If Air blockage or obstruction of any kind can cause problems in your unit.
 To guarantee great air flow, make sure to keep clear the immediate area around the vents - indoors and outside.
 This includes cutting back vegetation and cleaning dirt away from vents.

 A programmable thermostat is an easy addition to help lower your energy expenses and control the temperature of your Dallas area home.
 Adjust the temperature of your home to run less when you are at work or school, and automatically increase to a desired temperature when you are actually in the home.

 In addition, program your thermostat for extended run-cycles.
-We are not suggesting that this will prevent problems, it can help lower humidity in your Dallas area home.
-This can offer a more comfortable environment, as well as keep mold spores from thriving in your home.
+While this does not necessary prevent problems, it can help lower humidity in your Dallas area home.
+This can provide a more comfortable environment, plus keep mold spores from thriving in your home.

 Keep Pests at Bay

 The majority of outdoor A/C units rest on a concrete slab or other platform, permitting them a level base of operation.
-However, the weight of the unit and ground moisture can cause your unit’s platform to sag or sink, hindering the performance of the air conditioner.
-Check on your outdoor component to confirm that the base continues to stay level.
+However, the weight of the unit and ground moisture can cause your unit’s platform to sag or sink, impacting the performance of the air conditioner.
+Keep an eye on your outdoor component to confirm that the base continues to stay level.

 Obviously, regular maintenance, such as lubrication and filter changes, are very important to keep your air conditioner running smoothly.
 Make sure to schedule system maintenance review before the summer starts to ensure your system is ready to face the hot days ahead.
 Following these suggestions, you may be able to avoid A/C problems and have a stress-free and climate controlled home all summer.